david-drew/OpenVINO-Custom-Layers/2019.r1.1/README.md

    sudo pip3 install cogapp
    ```

-2. This tutorial will be running a Python sample from the Intel® Distribution of OpenVINO™ toolkit which needs the OpenCV library for Python to be installed.
+2. This tutorial will be running a Python sample from the Intel® Distribution of OpenVINO™ toolkit which requires the OpenCV library.
 Install the OpenCV library using the command:

    ```bash
    sudo pip3 install opencv-python